 II.
 Load the data into SQL Server database.

 III.
 Import the data from SQL Server database into PowerPivot for SQL 2008 R2

 IV.
 Draw the Pivot Charts.

 1. The first step is to setup a user-defined Data Collector Set in the windows Performance Monitor (Perfmon).
-I have attached (filename: CP_Perfmon_Template) a sample template with the selected performance counters according to my requirements.
+Download the sample template here.
+This includes various performance counters according to my requirements.
 You may add/remove the counters, change the output file path, sampling interval etc., as per your needs.
 Note: This is an xml template works on Win7/2008 onwards.

 2. Once you have collected the Perfmon data, you may have several files with .blg extension depending upon the configuration you set for the data collector set.
 The next step is to combine the multiple .blg files into a single .blg file using relog.exe